Lidarr keeps that Album set full, but what about all those singles you want? Well, this will help you grab them and stuff them into Navidrome :)

 Watched Playlists

-Automatically monitor Spotify, YouTube, Amazon Music, or Tidal playlists for new tracks.
+Automatically monitor Spotify, YouTube, Apple Music, Amazon Music, SoundCloud, Tidal, Beatport, Monochrome, or ListenBrainz playlists for new tracks.
 When new songs are added to a watched playlist, MusicGrabber will detect them and queue them for download.

 How it works: